luhang-HPU/poseidon-docs/source/Getting_Started/Programming/Common.md

 - **capacity** (std::size_t):The capacity.

-: Allocates enough memory to accommodate the backing array of a plaintext with given capacity.
+Usage: Allocates enough memory to accommodate the backing array of a plaintext with given capacity.

 <br>